Asabeneh/30-Days-Of-Python/day_020_project__log_triage_cli/practice/solutions.md

 # Solution route: Day 20

-Use this guide after attempting the the numbered exercises in this lesson.
+Use this guide after attempting the numbered exercises in this lesson.
 It gives review checkpoints rather than a secret finished submission.
 Compare decisions, inputs, outputs, tests, and limitations for **Day 20: Checkpoint: Build a Log-Triage CLI**.

 ## Review checkpoints